Former president Trump rules out third party as he moves to firm up control of the Republican Party

 Supporters of the former president who hadn’t paid for CPAC tickets also held rallies outside, dwarfing a group of Democrats who’d gathered across the street on Sunday.
 Enrique Tarrio — the leader of the Proud Boys, a far-right group with a history of violence — mingled in the crowd, taking photos with supporters.

 Trump fans waved flags and signs falsely accusing Biden of stealing the election and of more lurid crimes.
 Some wore merchandise from the Jan.
-6 rally that preceded the Capitol riots, while some argued that Trump should be returned to office even before the next election.
+6 rally that preceded the Capitol riot, while some argued that Trump should be returned to office even before the next election.

 “Biden’s obviously not qualified, and Trump proved himself for four years,” said Richard Scott, 70, who’d written “Give Trump Back the Nuclear Codes” on his sign.
 “He’s still my president.”